 The very best Meridian Sooloos Streaming Audio

 Only months ago I had bought the fantastic-sounding MS600, together with the MD600, but the 808.3 in Sooloos mode was simply even better.
-The 808.3 is an expensive machine however, and I already have several CD players.
+The 808.3 is an expensive machine, however, and I already have several CD players.
 So what is a streaming audio addict to do?

 818 features twin SpeakerLink outputs for “home run” connection in an all-digital system with any of Meridian’s SpeakerLink-equipped DSP Loudspeakers.
-Not having Meridian DSP speakers, this falls beyond my scope, but luckily for me, the 818 also features analogue preamplifier outputs via both balanced and single-ended connectors for use in more traditional audio systems.
+Not having Meridian DSP speakers, this falls beyond my scope, but luckily for me, the 818 also features analog preamplifier outputs via both balanced and single-ended connectors for use in more traditional audio systems.

 Uniquely, the 818 Reference Audio Core features a power supply design built around a true toroidal transformer for minimum noise and maximum signal integrity.

 According to Meridian, the 818 is more than a pre-amplifier.
-It uses triple FIFO buffering, DSP upsampling and apodising filters to get the best performance from all digital sources.
+It uses triple FIFO buffering, DSP upsampling and apodizing filters to get the best performance from all digital sources.
 And indeed, it is far more than a preamp.
-It is also a highly versatile DAC and the best Meridian Streaming Audio endzone (formerly known as Sooloos) that Meridian have on offer.
-While the streaming functionality only works with Meridian components, such as the Media Drive 600 that I use, the DAC is compatible with trafitional SP/DIF signals as well as high res USB.
+It is also a highly versatile DAC and the best Meridian Streaming Audio endzone (formerly known as Sooloos) that Meridian has on offer.
+While the streaming functionality only works with Meridian components, such as the Media Drive 600 that I use, the DAC is compatible with traditional SP/DIF signals as well as high res USB.
 You cannot attach an external hard disk to it, but with USB the 818 effectively allowing 818 to function as an external soundcard for the computer.

 The ID41 Sooloos Card enabling 818 to connect directly to a Meridian Sooloos Digital Media System is a new development over the ID40 used in the Meridian 808.3 and other 800 series components until now.
-According to Meridian, the new card has been designed with particular attention being paid to magnetic isolation, a factor which is able to help maximise the performance of the Sooloos source without the need for external cable filtering.
-What this means in practical sense becomes clear in the subsequent listening tests.
+According to Meridian, the new card has been designed with particular attention being paid to magnetic isolation, a factor that is able to help maximize the performance of the Sooloos source without the need for external cable filtering.
+What this means in a practical sense becomes clear in the subsequent listening tests.

 Control commands sent through the 818’s front panel controls, or via MSR+ infrared remote control can be used to manage music held in the Sooloos’s current Play Queue, while the Sooloos apps for iPad, iPhone and iPod Touch can all be used to control 818 as a source within a Meridian Sooloos Digital Media System.

 The SpeakerLink connection system, according to Meridian, delivers the highest quality digital signals to Meridian’s DSP Loudspeakers on discreet, low-cost cables with simple connectors.
 SpeakerLink helps make a Meridian system easier to install and far less intrusive than other high-end audio systems.
-The advantage of the twin SpeakerLink output is that left and right loudspeakers can both be connected directly to the 818, further simplifying wiring structure and making cables even easier to hide.
+The advantage of the twin SpeakerLink output is that left and right loudspeakers can both be connected directly to the 818, further simplifying the wiring structure and making cables even easier to hide.
 This seems very practical and indeed this works well, but apart from demos in stores and exhibitions, I have no personal experience with the system and because it is my policy to only write about components I have heard in my own system, I cannot really comment on this.

 Unpacking the 818

 It has to be said: the 818 is packed really well.
 The carton may be huge, but the unit will probably withstand any and all misuse during transport.
 There is a double box and inside are huge foam parts that effectively provide a large ‘crumple zone’, much like the cartons that were used for Mark Levinson equipment.
-The Meridian unit is packed in a soft fabric sleeve which gives the whole a very nice touch, like you’re really treating yourself.
+The Meridian unit is packed in a soft fabric sleeve which gives the whole a very nice touch like you’re really treating yourself.
 I should have made a picture of the 818 while it was still wrapped, but I just couldn’t contain myself: this gift had to be unwrapped!

 Brand new 818 first listening impressions

 Newly installed the 818 already sounds very good, reminiscent of the 808.3.
 Smooth, refined, transparent.
 It doesn’t shout nor does it have raw edges in the treble, like the Meridian MS600 did the first few days.
-Instead the 818 already sounded good to go.
+Instead, the 818 already sounded good to go.
 Maybe it was missing a bit of foundation but that was it really.
 Still, I wanted to make sure that the 818 would give its utmost so I left it on and playing for over two weeks.

 Meridian Streaming Audio (Sooloos)

 Even if the 818 can do much more than streaming, this is only what I use it for.
-In that respect this is a somewhat limited review, as I won’t be assessing its preamp qualities.
+In that respect, this is a somewhat limited review, as I won’t be assessing its preamp qualities.
 I’m merely concerned with its qualities as a digital source, most importantly for me, its streaming capacities.
-I’ve already written extensively in more than a few rave reviews about the sheer user-friendlyness, stability and versatility of the Meridian Streaming Audio interface and it would seem silly to repeat that here.
+I’ve already written extensively in more than a few rave reviews about the sheer user-friendliness, stability, and versatility of the Meridian Streaming Audio interface and it would seem silly to repeat that here.
 To find out all about the functionality, please read the Meridian 808.3 review.
 The 818 offers exactly the same functionality Meridian Streaming Audio (Sooloos)-wise but has two tricks up its sleeve that may mean that it will sound different from the 808.3.
 First the new network interface card ID41, a through-development of the ID40, with special attention paid to magnetic isolation.
 Secondly a new power supply with toroidal transformer instead of the usual switched power supply.
 My main concern was: would it sound as good as the 808.3?
 Oftentimes, improvements are only that on a technical level and as such they can even lessen “musicality”.
 Better signal transfer is by definition a good thing, but on balance it can lead to a “clinical” character.
 On the other hand, linear power supplies in my experience sound juicier than switched ones.
 So, how does the 818 compare to the 808.3?

 818 versus 808.3

-Initial comparisons were with the 818 stacked on top of the 808.3, then the two swapped position, along with all cables.
+Initial comparisons were with the 818 stacked on top of the 808.3, then the two swapped positions, along with all cables.
 The top component was listened to.
 So, whether or not one or the other benefited from being stacked, the conditions were the same for both.
 Used like this, it became quite obvious that these two beasts, while portraying strong family character, were in fact placed in opposite positions.
 Both had superb detailing, open and airy treble and a large soundstage, but the 818 was more transparent, lighter on its feet and seemingly more detailed and neutral through the midrange.
-In the 808.3 review I write about the unit possessing a very gentleman-like character.
+In the 808.3 review, I write about the unit possessing a very gentleman-like character.
 It is so relaxed that it can do with a bit of tweaking to make it sound more immediate.
 This is why I used a Cardas Hexlink Golden 5C interlink, and why it sounded better with the rubber feet placed more towards the outer limits of the Spider rack in order to lessen the “springy” effect of the wood struts.
 Even when tweaked like this, the 808.3 carried a strong resemblance to the Mark Levinson 390S with its creamy rich, slightly recessed midrange.
 All this was diametrically true for the 818.
 The 818 sounded a bit too upbeat for my tastes when using the same cables and positioning, which was evident when playing less well-recorded recordings, which could tended to carry less emotion and slightly too much control.
 Mind you it wasn’t dry or sterile, far from it.
 No Meridian unit I have heard will ever sound clinical.
 But I kind of missed the warm luxuriousness of the 808.3, even if I found the latter to definitely sound less well-resolved or as neutral.
 So, first I swapped the Cardas interlink for a Transparent Ultra XL, then placed the rubber feet more toward the center of the Spider rack and listened again.
 Now the sound was spot on.
 While the 808.3 didn’t work too well with the Transparent interlink, losing too much pace and drive in the process, the 818 flourished with this interlink, providing it with precisely the right amount of luxuriousness and fluidity.
-Apparently the 818 has enough surplus of drive and speed, enabling it to be used with interlinks such as the Transparent, which take some attack or immediacy, in turn for providing a richness otherwise difficult to obtain.
+Apparently, the 818 has enough surplus of drive and speed, enabling it to be used with interlinks such as the Transparent, which take some attack or immediacy, in turn for providing a richness otherwise difficult to obtain.

 Both 808.3 and 818 are capable of a majestic, lively, big and emotional sound, but either need a little tweaking in opposite directions to bring their best.
-Naturally this goes for all components, but this little experiment only goes to show how true this is, even with such similar devices.
+Naturally, this goes for all components, but this little experiment only goes to show how true this is, even with such similar devices.

 If the above sounds like I have already made up my mind, then that’s because it is true: I thoroughly like the 818.
 It just sounds fantastic and it operates like a dream: it responds well to commands, is highly stable, never skips and never once dropped its signal.
-It is like having your streaming-cake and eating it.
+It is like having your streaming cake and eating it.

 818 versus PS Audio PWD MKII